ethersphere/swarm/swarm/docs/smash/smash.rst

 4. If all the data checks out, the main auditor then sends out the audit request to the top chunk (hashing to the collection swarm root hash) of the collection.

 Recall that a chunk encodes a subtree, in particular a non-leaf chunk consists of 128 swarm hash segments.
 These are the hashes of chunks on the lower level of the chunk tree, each in turn encoding their subtree.
 In the initial round (and the only one in case of success) the audit involves sending out audit requests of the simple type.
 These requests are similar to retrieval requests except that in their response, proximate storers do not send back the chunk itself but instead they calculate the audit secret hash (ASH) and respond with that.
 Thus during simple audit, audit requests are broadcast from a node to its peers in the swarm and the swarm collectively forwards them all the way to storer nodes (i.e. the peers most proximate to chunk address).
-Responses travel back to parent auditors the same way.
+Responses travel back to parent auditors the same way (see :numref:`Figure %s <fig:crash>`).

+..  _fig:crash:

+..  figure:: fig/crash.pdf
+    :align: center
+    :alt: audit
+    :figclass: align-center

+    The arrows represent local transactions between connected peers.
+After the audit

-After the audit has been initiated, the **automated collective audit process** proceeds as follows.
+After the audit has been initiated, the *automated collective audit process* proceeds as follows.

 5. The main auditor launches the collection/file audit.
 This means they send an audit request for the chunks represented by the hash segments in their own chunk one at a time proceeding from left to right skipping chunks that occurred before in the collection (as per the respective uniqueness bit).